akiosTerr/price-tracker-API/README.md

 # price-tracker-API
-An API for fetching product prices & other data from e-commerce websites For now, you just need to provide a element handler of the price text (class or ID) along with the website link, so the web scrapper can fetch the prices from the website you choose.
+An API for fetching product prices & other data from e-commerce websites.
+For now, you just need to provide a element handler of the price text (class or ID) along with the website link, so the web scrapper can fetch the prices from the website you choose.